-Washington and Lee has 8 national sororities: 6 of the sororities are part of the National Panhellenic Conference (NPC) and 2 of the sororities are historically black Greek organizations(*); governed by the National Pan-Hellenic Council (NPHC) and 1 is a local organization.
+Washington and Lee has 8 sororities: 5 of the sororities are part of the National Panhellenic Conference (NPC), 2 of the sororities are historically black Greek organizations(*), governed by the National Pan-Hellenic Council (NPHC) and 1 is a local organization.
 Approximately 80% of Washington and Lee women affiliate with sororities.

 Established in 1851, Alpha Delta Pi is committed to sisterhood, values and ethics, high academic standards, and social responsibility.

 The mission of Alpha Kappa Alpha Sorority, Inc. is to cultivate and encourage high scholastic and ethical standards, promote unity and friendship among college women, maintain a progressive interest in college life, solve and alleviate problems as they pertain to women and girls, and to be of service to all mankind.
 Alpha Kappa Alpha is one of our NPHC organizations.

 The purpose of Chi Omega is to develop ideals of friendship, high standards of personnel, sincere learning and credible scholarship, career development, participation in campus activities, and community service.

 The purpose of Delta Sigma Theta is to provide assistance and support through established programs in local communities throughout the world.
 The major programs of the sorority are based upon the organization's five point thrust: economic development, educational development, international awareness and involvement, physical and mental health, and political awareness and involvement.
 Delta Sigma Theta is one of our NPHC organizations and to contact the chapter you may email firstname.lastname@example.org or visit tauomegadst.weebly.com.

 Kappa Alpha Theta exists to nurture each member throughout her college and alumnae experience and to offer lifelong opportunity for social, intellectual, and moral growth as she meets the higher and broader demands of mature life.